malpern/zmk-to-kanata/README.md

 - In addition to automated tests, the project maintains a manual review process for new or complex conversions.
 - Reviewers should inspect the generated Kanata output for correctness, idiomatic formatting, and fidelity to the original ZMK intent.
 - Findings and improvement suggestions should be recorded in `MANUAL_REVIEW.md`.

+# ZMK-to-Kanata Feature Support

+- ZMK 'caps word' is now supported and mapped to Kanata's `(caps-word 2000)` action.
+- Bluetooth and bootloader remain unsupported and are mapped to comments.